Post traumatic stress disorder (PTSD)

 • body-focused therapies

 These can help you to control your distress.
-It can help you focus on the "here and now" experiences rather than the past.
+It can help you focus on the "here and now" rather than the past.

-Most importantly, do not be hard on yourself or expect too much of yourself.
+Do not be hard on yourself or expect too much of yourself.
 PTSD is not a sign of weakness.
 The strongest person can get it.

 How other people can help you?

-Some think it is helpful to let those around you know about your mental health problems.
-They could be family, friends, or colleagues at work.
 They will know what things can help you, especially during times of crisis.

 It is not easy to be open with people about these issues.
 Talk to your doctors or mental health team to decide if this is right for you.